JarneRenders/K2-Hamiltonian-Graphs/README.md

 	-h, --help
 		print help message
 	-n, --assume-non-hamiltonian
-		let all graphs pass the non-hamiltonicity check; does not check whether the graphs are actually non-hamiltonian
+		let all graphs pass the non-hamiltonicity check; does not check whether the graphs are actually non-hamiltonian -t, --traceable
+    	check for hamiltonian paths instead of cycles
 	-v, --verbose
 		verbose mode; if -a is absent prints one hamiltonian cycle (if one exists); if -a is present prints all hamiltonian cycles; if entering -v# or -v#1,#2 where # represents vertices of the graph, a (or all) hamiltonian cycles of respectively G - # if -1 is present or G - #1 - #2 if -2 is present will be printed
 ```